QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Workspace Configurations
 Preferably if you have your own device use Visual Studio Code.
 Pretty much the best option you can get but obviously this is an opinion.
 Also make sure you have <a href="https://nodejs.org/">Node.JS</a> installed on your machine.

 Not going to go too in depth with this part but first fork this repository.
-The clone it locally through a Terminal of some sort depending on what OS you are on.
+Then clone it locally through a terminal of some sort depending on what OS you are on.
 Make sure you navigate to the folder you want to set this up in.

 ```
 git clone https://github.com/QuiteAFancyEmerald/HolyUnblockerPublic.git